-Best portable Bluetooth Speakers
+Best Portable Bluetooth Speakers

 The UE Roll 2 has a cool design meant to follow you wherever you go.
 It has a great waterproof rating, meaning it can even follow you to the beach and the convenient strap allows you to hang it from anywhere.
 Plus, it also comes with a little life preserver that allows it to float, meaning you can bring this speaker to a pool party.

-This is Wirecutter's top pick in their portable Bluetooth speaker roundup, citing its versatility and portability as key selling points.
+This is The Wirecutter's top pick in their portable Bluetooth speaker roundup, citing its versatility and portability as key selling points:

 "The UE Roll 2 sounds full, with smooth reproduction of everything from bass notes to cymbals, and it plays loud enough to fill a hotel room or a spot at the beach with sound."

 Volume on this little guy is impressive and can be even more impressive if you pair another UE Roll 2 with it.
 It has an app you can download, which allows you to completely control playback from afar.
+You can pick up a UE Rolls 2 for around $100.

 Riva Turbo X

-The Riva Turbo X is often overlooked due to its slightly higher price point, but fans of the Riva Turbo X will tell you to look twice.
+The Riva Turbo X is often overlooked due to its slightly higher price point (about $280), but fans of the Riva Turbo X will tell you to look twice.

 When it comes to portability, the Riva Turbo X is a tad on the big side; however, when it comes to power, the Riva Turbo X is the real deal.
-The Wirecutter was quick to mention how sleek and sturdy the design was, citing it as "refined and elegant-looking."
+The Wirecutter was quick to mention how sleek and sturdy the design is, citing it as "refined and elegant-looking".

 If you're looking for a Bluetooth speaker to blow the doors off your place, the Riva Turbo X will have you smiling — and probably covering your ears.